How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 You will want to cut the clay in half at least 10 times and 25 times or more if it’s recycled clay.

-When you’re done slamming your clay around it will be in a rectangular shape.
+When you’re done slamming your clay around, it will be in a rectangular shape.
 You will want to slap the corners down to form it into a ball, so the moisture content stays even throughout the clay.
 Then you can start playing with your clay.

-With the Stack and Slams method see how many slices is it going to take to bend the 3 pounds (1.4 kg) of clay together.
+With the Stack and Slams method, see how many slices it is going to take to bend the 3 pounds (1.4 kg) of clay together.

 4) Wheel Wedging